radapdal/process/webdevelopmentworkflow.md

 - Work with the team on how to define.
 - Provide an honest estimate in hours.

+### Versioning

+To properly understand the distinction of where issues would go, see ["Versioning"](#versioning).

 ### Backlog Grooming

 > **Open**

-Backlog grooming is the re-prioritization of Open issues and description update, this is done by Management and communicated in the Sprint or Daily meeting.
+Backlog grooming is the re-prioritization of Open issues and requirements update, this is done by Management and communicated in the Sprint or Daily meeting.

 ### Internal Definitions

-Here the requirement's criteria of completion are defined by the team to the best of their ability to make it easier for development and testing.
+Here the requirement's criteria of completion are defined by the dev team to the best of their ability to make it easier for development and testing.

 Before proceeding, it is best to fully understand the Issue types used in this workflow. [**Know Your Issue Types**](#know-your-issue-types).